Drought & beech: medium-term effects of the 2018 summer drought on beech north of the Alps

 In this first module, the time series with 2018 and 2019 data on dead or recovering beech trees from the "1000 beech trees" project is extended by two more years.
 Furthermore, the project is complemented by tree-ring analysis in order to examine the medium-term effects of drought and the causes of different types of damage.
 The field surveys will show if and how well the trees can recover and how many will die.

-The following research questions will be examined: How many beech trees with premature leaf senescence will survive in 2019 and 2020?
+The following research questions will be examined: How many beech trees with premature leaf senescence will survive until 2021?
 What damage did the trees suffer in the first four years?
 Does this damage depend on the characteristics of the soil, or is it caused by pests or pathogens?
-How does premature leaf senescence affect the diversity of arthropod species living in the trees (insects and arachnids)?

 In August 2018, 964 beech trees were marked and assessed for visible damage in the regions of Baselland, Schaffhausen, Bremgarten, and the western canton of Zurich (Figure 2).